Active Retrieval Augmented Generation: Experimental Results

-\paragraph{Importance of forward-looking retrieval.} We first validate our hypothesis that forward-looking retrieval is indeed more powerful than past-context-based retrieval.
-We run ablation experiments on 2WikiMultihopQA and ASQA-hint datasets comparing retrieval using the previous versus the next sentence, by ensuring both methods are identical except for the query used for retrieval.
-Specifically, both methods retrieve every sentence and directly use the complete sentence (without masking or question generation) for retrieval.
-As shown in \autoref{tab:prev_next}, on both datasets, using the next sentence to retrieve is clearly better than using the previous sentence, confirming our hypothesis.
+\paragraph{Importance of forward-looking retrieval.} We first validate that forward-looking retrieval is more effective than past-context-based retrieval.
+We run ablation experiments on 2WikiMultihopQA and ASQA-hint comparing retrieval using the previous versus the next sentence.
+Specifically, both methods retrieve every sentence and directly use the complete previous/next sentence as queries.
+As shown in \autoref{tab:prev_next}, using the next sentence to retrieve is clearly better than using the previous sentence, confirming our hypothesis.

+We also run previous-window approaches using different numbers of past tokens as queries.
+As shown in \autoref{tab:prev_tokens}, using too many tokens ($>32$) in the past hurts the performance, further confirming our hypothesis that previous context might not be relevant to intent of future generations.

-\paragraph{Importance of active retrieval.} Next, we investigate the relationship between performance and the active retrieval threshold $\theta$.
-To alter our method from not retrieving anything to retrieving every sentence, we adjusted the confidence threshold $\theta$ used to determine when to trigger retrieval from 0 to 1.
-We calculate the percentage of steps/sentences where retrieval is triggered for every threshold and display the performance based on the percentage of retrieval.
+\paragraph{Importance of active retrieval.} Next, we investigate how active retrieval threshold $\theta$ affects performance.
+To alter our method from not retrieving to retrieving every sentence, we adjust the confidence threshold $\theta$ that determines when to trigger retrieval from 0 to 1.
+We then calculate the proportion of steps/sentences where retrieval is activated, and present the performance based on it.
 As shown in \autoref{fig:exp_adaptive}, on 2WikiMultihopQA, the performance plateaus when the retrieval percentage exceeds 60\%, indicating that retrieval when LMs are confident is not necessary.
-On StrategyQA, the performance drops with a retrieval percentage above 50\%, suggesting that the use of high-confidence sentences for retrieval can introduce noise and impede the original generation process.
-Depending on the tasks/datasets, we found on average triggering retrieval for 40\%-60\% of sentences usually leads to a good performance.
+On StrategyQA, the performance drops when the retrieval percentage exceeds 50\%, indicating that unnecessary retrieval can introduce noise and impede the original generation process.
+We found triggering retrieval for 40\%-80\% of sentences usually leads to a good performance across tasks/datasets.